VTCourses/CS4604_Labs/readme.md

 ## Attribution

-The following have _greatly_ contributed to the content in these labs:

-* Richard Quintin: rquintin@vt.edu
+Some lab content has adopted form the previous CS4604 labs created by Richard Quintin: rquintin@vt.edu This Spring 2021 class adds Jupter Notebooks for some labs.